cn0047/stash/ed/l/python/README.md

 Python - dynamic, ~~strongly typed~~, general-purpose, high-level, object-oriented, multipurpose programming language.

+Cython - superset of the Python, gives C-like performance with code that is written mostly in Python.

 Easier to ask for forgiveness than permission (EAFP) - `try` and `except` statements.
 Look before you leap (LBYL) - tests for pre-conditions before making calls, characterized by the presence of many `if` statements.